KsoftmHub/n8n-nodes-ffmpeg-advanced/README.md

 - **Metadata Analysis**: Get detailed JSON analysis of media streams using `ffprobe`.
 - **Custom Commands**: Run complex FFmpeg filters and arguments for unlimited power.
 - **Streaming Optimization**: Built-in flags for low-latency streaming applications.
+- **Merge Streams**: Combine video and audio from different sources into a single file.

 ## 📦 Operations